Just ahead of the Bihar Election, Chirag Paswan announced that his father and one of Bihar's tallest leaders, Ramvilas Paswan had passed away.

 During the 2014 general election campaign rallies, Lalu Prasad Yadav would joke about Ram Vilas Paswan.
 He would say, “Woh sabse bade mausam vaigyanik hain.
 PUSA wala nahi, ISRO wala (He is the biggest weather vane.
 Not from PUSA but ISRO).”

-Paswan is currently handling the portfolio of Consumer Affairs, Food and Public Distribution in Modi government.
+Paswan was handling the portfolio of Consumer Affairs, Food and Public Distribution in Modi government.

-What is remarkable is Paswan has managed to be part of the Centre several times.
+What is remarkable is Paswan had managed to be part of the Centre several times.

 In 1969, Paswan was first time elected to the Bihar state legislative assembly from a reserved constituency.